salmaissifu4-hash/Recipe-finder/README.md

 # 🍴 Recipe Finder

-A modern, responsive recipe discovery application designed to help you find, save, and organize delicious recipes.
-Curated by a Registered Dietitian, this app features healthy meal options alongside a vast collection of international cuisines.
+A modern, responsive recipe discovery application designed by a Registered Dietitian to help you find, save, and organize delicious recipes.
+Features a curated collection of healthy meal options alongside international cuisines.

 ## ✨ Features